 Talend tBufferInput helps to retrieve the data or records buffered by the tBufferOutput.
 Whereas Talend tBufferOutput collects or stores data in a buffer so that the other components like tBufferInuput or web services can access that data.
-In general, we use the tBufferOutput concept to export data into a web application via web service.
+We generally use the tBufferOutput concept to export data into a web application via web service.
 And the second scenario is to pass data from one job (parent) to another (child job).

 In this example, we use tBufferOutput to store data in a buffer.
 We then use the tBufferInput to access the same.